Who Knew Adobe CC Could Wireframe?

 I’ll explain a step-by-step process of how to also incorporate those tools into your wireframing workflow later in the article, but before I go into details, let me show you the strengths and weaknesses of using InDesign as a primary wireframing tool.

 The Pros and Cons of Using Adobe InDesign as a Wireframe and Prototyping Tool

-- Solid grid support – Allows you to create easily and apply different kinds of grids, complementing columns, horizontal and vertical guides to create modules, and subgrids for greater complexity and precision.
+- Solid grid support – Allows you to easily create and apply different kinds of grids, complementing columns, horizontal and vertical guides to create modules, and subgrids for greater complexity and precision.

 - Alternate layouts – Enables wireframes for multiple devices and orientations in the same file.

-- Typekit integration – In high fidelity mock-ups, you can use any of the Typekit fonts that sync to the desktop.
+- Typekit integration – In high-fidelity mockups, you can use any of the Typekit fonts that sync to the desktop.

 Adobe InDesign has many pros to be used as a wireframe and prototyping tool, but it also has some disadvantages:

-Good Wireframe Preparation is Half of the Work
+Good Wireframe Preparation Is Half of the Work

-Start by fine tuning your working environment.
-If you do not already have a saved Workspace in Illustrator and InDesign for this kind of work, create one.
-In Illustrator start with predefined Web workspace and adapt it to your convenience: close panels you will not use often and open the ones you will, then rearrange them to suit your work style.
+Start by fine-tuning your working environment.
+If you do not already have a saved workspace in Illustrator and InDesign for this kind of work, create one.
+In Illustrator, start with the predefined Web workspace and adapt it to your liking: Close panels you don’t often use, be sure to open the ones you will use, and then arrange them to suit your work style.